Mariah Gale

 Mariah Gale (born c.1980) is a British actress of film, stage and television.

 Early life

 She was born in Australia to an Australian mother and British father, both architects.
-She grew up in England.
-She studied at Birmingham University and the Guildhall School of Music and Drama.
+She grew up in her father's native United Kingdom.
+She studied at University of Birmingham and the Guildhall School of Music and Drama.

 Career

 Gale was a member of The Royal Shakespeare Company's 2009–2011 ensemble.
 The critic Michael Coveney described her as "brilliant at the adolescent sulkiness of Juliet".

 Awards

 She won the 2006 Ian Charleson Award for her performances in Twelfth Night and 'Tis Pity She's a Whore.